 You can temporarily reduce the slip and fall risk posed by organic growth on pressure treated wood with a good scrubbing and power washing.
 Because the primary source of the slipperiness is the algae, moss or mold that’s growing on the wood, you can remove the surface layer of organic growth by scrubbing down the affected area and power washing it.

-The mechanical cleaning removes the top layer of mold but won’t eliminate the organic gunk deeper in the wood that generates new growth.
+This mechanical cleaning removes the top layer of mold but won’t eliminate the organic gunk located deeper in the wood that generates new growth.

-To be environmentally conscious while still decreasing the slipperiness of you pressure treated stairs or deck, we’re talking about a fairly heavy and regular schedule of scrubbing and power washing.
-For some this is an acceptable solution.
+To be environmentally conscious while still decreasing the slipperiness of your pressure-treated stairs or deck, we’re talking about a fairly heavy and regular schedule of scrubbing and power washing.
+For some, this is an acceptable solution.
 For others, this maintenance might be too difficult to continue over time.

 What About Chemical Treatments to Inhibit Organic Growth on My Pressure Treated Deck?

-Whatever kind of sealant is used, a pressure treated wood surface will need a re-coat every couple of years.
-Nobody’s perfect, and it could be easy to forget about doing this.
+Whatever kind of sealant is used, a pressure-treated wood surface will need a re-coat every couple of years.
+Nobody’s perfect, and it could be easy to forget about doing this regularly.
 Over time, organisms could begin to grow on the deck from the forgotten care.

 Are There Non-Slip Paints That Can Be Applied to Pressure Treated Wood?

-If you’re inclined to paint your stairs or deck you can improve traction by adding grit to specific types of deck paint, or by purchasing and applying grit paint, like we sell here.
+If you’re inclined to paint your stairs or deck, you can improve traction by adding grit to specific types of deck paint or by purchasing and applying grit paint, as we sell here.
 Think of grit paint as sand suspended in the paint creating a rough, textured surface.
-Grit paint offers improved traction, but at a price.
-First, painting a deck properly takes a lot of preparation, and if you don’t take care when preparing the surface the paint may not adhere well.
+Grit paint offers improved traction but at a price.
+First, painting a deck properly takes a lot of preparation, and if you are not meticulous when preparing the surface the paint may not adhere well.

-Pressure washing, chemical treatments and grit paint can work in the short run but they can be difficult and time consuming to employ, require regular maintenance, and are ineffective if you live in a part of the country where frost, snow and ice are regular visitors.
+Pressure washing, chemical treatments, and grit paint can work in the short run but they can be difficult and time-consuming to employ, requiring regular maintenance.
+They are also ineffective if you live in a part of the country where frost, snow, and ice are regular visitors.

-Non-slip treads and deck treads, whether our aluminum version with a lifetime residential guarantee, or our competitors’ plastic and fiberglass variants, provide the highest level of traction with least amount of maintenance.
+Non-slip stair treads and deck treads, whether our aluminum version with a lifetime residential guarantee, or our competitors’ plastic and fiberglass variants, provide the highest level of traction with the least amount of maintenance.

-We’ve done our best to minimize the visual impact of our non-slip products, especially our deck treads that come in three earth tone shades that blend into most colors of pressure treated decking.
+We’ve done our best to minimize the visual impact of our non-slip products, especially our deck treads that come in four earth-tone shades that blend into most colors of pressure-treated decking.
 While obviously noticeable, they aren’t distracting and most importantly, provide a level of safety and livability that the alternatives do not.

 No matter what method you choose to reduce the slipperiness of your pressure treated wood, it’s important to remember that the cost of an avoidable slip and fall will be far more in dollars, recovery time and lost opportunity then your effort to prevent them.